 Characterizes a piecewise linear function described by a list of breakpoints and function values.
-Parameters a function characterization code and the list of slopes.

 • breakpoints (list) - The list of breakpoints of the piecewise linear function.
 It is assumed that the list of breakpoints is in non-decreasing order.

 • values (list) - The values of the piecewise linear function corresponding to the breakpoints.